 Graduate Assistantship Credit Limits.
 The credit load limit depends on the proportion of time you are delegated to an assistantship.
-Normally, students are on 1⁄2 time assistantships, which specify 20 hours of assistantship responsibility per week and allows students up to 12 credits of coursework.
-On rare occasions, students may have 1⁄4 time (10 hours) assistantships and can take up to 14 credits a semester.
+Normally, students are on half-time assistantships, which specify 20 hours of assistantship responsibility per week and allows students up to 12 credits of coursework.
+On rare occasions, students may have quarter-time (10 hours) assistantships and can take up to 14 credits a semester. gradschool.psu.edu/funding/information-for-graduate-assistants to stretch or deepen your knowledge, to get a taste of what it is like to work with undergraduate students, and to learn important teaching skills.